neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

-Looking at the ```run``` method we can see that all it does is open a loopbreaker (purpose of which we'll explain a bit later) and start an infinite loop which in each iteration:
+Looking at the ```run``` method, we can see that all it does is open a loopbreaker (purpose of which we'll explain a bit later) and start an infinite loop which in each iteration:

 1. ```run_timers``` runs the registered ```@timers``` when a specified point in time has been reached,
 2. ```crank_selectables``` checks the read/write state of ```@selectables``` (IO objects) and performs IO operations on them if they're ready and